 Skip to main content

-SSO is available to enterprise customers only.
+SSO is available on Enterprise plans or with the Legal & Security package upgrade.
 Contact your account manager or support@onesignal.com to get started.
-Having a product owner for SSO from your team on setup calls helps streamline the process.
+Having a product owner for SSO on setup calls helps streamline the process.

 What is SSO?